Natalia Shaposhnikova: Competitive career

 Shaposhnikova trained at Dynamo in Rostov-on-Don under Honoured Trainer of the USSR Vladislav Rastorotsky, who also trained her compatriots Ludmilla Tourischeva and Natalia Yurchenko.
 She was one of the world's strongest gymnasts in the late 1970s and early 1980s, especially on vault.
 She was known for her difficulty and originality, especially her one-armed handstands on beam.
 At the 1979 European Championships, she performed one of the first triple twists on floor, and her opening tumbling pass on floor at the 1980 Olympic Games was a roundoff 1.5-twisting layout immediately into a roundoff back handspring double pike.

 At the 1980 Olympics in Moscow, she contributed to the Soviet team's gold medal and won an individual gold medal on vault.
 She also took home bronze medals on floor and beam, and missed a medal in the all-around by just 0.05.

 Shaposhnikova came close to winning gold on beam at the 1978 World Championships, entering the final with a slight lead over Nadia Comăneci of Romania.
 However, Peter Shilston wrote in an April 1980 profile in British Gymnast magazine: "There was a fiercely partisan section of the audience determined that Comăneci should win to make up for her previous disappointing performances.
 When Natasha (Natalia?) came up, needing a score of 9.8 to take the gold, she faced a very hostile reception which clearly got on her nerves.
 She made a series of mistakes, all jeeringly received, and slumped from first place to eighth."
 Shilston called the loss "probably the saddest experience of Natasha's (Natalia's?) life".

 Eponymous skill

 Shaposhnikova invented a complex transition skill on the uneven bars—a clear hip circle on the low bar with flight backward to the high bar—and it is named after her in the Code of Points.
 The skill, sometimes referred to colloquially as the "Shaposh", is still widely performed today; it is credited as a D element in the 2013–16 Code of Points.
+Since the 1990s, other gymnasts have developed variations of the Shaposhnikova, including: